wendilimMS/SampleCPMProject/README.md

 You must use VS2015 or VS2017.
 We do not support any versions of VS2013.

 ### ClientGenerator
-Be aware that we use lazy initialization for the CPMClientGenerator class.
-Running this sample project will not activate your access permissions on your worker/webjob/etc. You still need to enable your appId to authorize yourself on your end.
+Please be aware that the code in the CPMClientGenerator retrieves the AAD token only once.
+If the token expires, this class does not retrieve a new token, and the call will simply fail with "unauthorized".